mvolkmann/blog/src/swift.md

 - supports both object-oriented and functional programming
 - has six major types:
   structs, classes, enums, protocols, functions, and generics
-- standout features including closure syntax, trailing closures, key paths, and a succinct way to refer to enum cases when their type is inferred
+- standout features include computed properties, closure syntax, trailing closures, key paths, and a succinct way to refer to enum cases when their type is inferred
 - a big language with a large number of features and a corresponding learning curve
 - built on {% aTargetBlank "https://llvm.org", "LLVM" %}